 Before setting off on a journey, try and plan when you will need to refuel and where you will go to do so.

 This should help you to avoid letting your fuel run low as it may result in you panic-buying at the nearest, most expensive station.

 Supermarkets often compete to try and encourage you to use their station, so look out for vouchers that give you money off your fuel spending and use them when you fill up.

 In addition, some credit cards offer cashback deals on your fuel spending.

 For example, you can earn 3 per cent cashback at the pumps when using the Santander 123 credit card, up to a spend of £300 per month.

-5. Compare prices to find the cheapest stations
+5. Compare prices to find the cheapest petrol stations

 Comparison site PetrolPrices.com allows you to check the price of fuel in your postcode and find the cheapest station.

-The website has petrol prices for more than 10,000 stations in the UK.
+The website has petrol prices for almost 11,000 stations in the UK.